 So iOS 10 came along and took away the star ratings.
 They might have also taken away smart playlists too.
 I don’t know.
 I had uninstalled iTunes on my computer.

 Now the only way to rate a song is with “Like” or “Dislike.”
 It’s ridiculous.
 If I dislike a song, why would I have it on my phone?
 I would delete the sucker.
 Of course I like every song.

-Apple simplified their Music system.
+Apple simplified their Music app.
 Now you have to simplify your music system.

 What I did was create a new playlist called “My Music.”
 I dumped every song on my phone into that playlist.
 Without stars, there is effectively only one level of music.
 So I treat it that way.

 I shuffle through the playlist and listen to groups of three songs as I always have.
-But out of the three songs I will delete my least favorite one from my phone.
+But out of the three songs, I will delete my least favorite one from my phone.
 I’ll do this until I reach 24 hours of music, or about 300 songs (remember, I buy a new album every month).

 Maybe I’ll cut it back even further.
 I’m thinking of keeping only my favorite 100 or 200 songs on my phone.
 I don’t know.
 Minimalism.
 Or something like that.